zachee54/zachee54/README.md

-👋 Hi, I’m @zachee54
+👋 Hi, I’m @zachee54<br/>
 👀 I’m interested in chess, PHP web sites, Java desktop applications.
 I studied some data science.
-Developing is not my job but a hobby.
+Developing is not my job but a hobby.<br/>
-🌱 I’m currently developing a few sites for personal or friends' purposes.
+🌱 I’m currently developing a few sites for personal or friends' purposes, as well as contribute to maintain the CakePHP CookBook french translation.<br/>
 💞️ I’d like to collaborate to a wider project during my free time.

 <!---